• Skip to primary navigation

 Notes

-**Bars cut best after sitting in the fridge overnight
+These bars cut best if chilled in the fridge overnight.

 Did you make this recipe?